rosaqq/cookie-api/README.rst

   The 'gib' function takes no argumens and returns the path to one of the images in the previously mentioned databse folder, randomely picked. count
-  The 'count' function returns the number of images currently in the database folder.
+  The 'count' function returns the number of images currently in the database folder. rm
+  The 'rm' function deletes the database folder and all the images in it.

 To use, simply do::